serenorg/serendb/docs/rfcs/036-physical-replication.md

 primary.
 See [explanation in the PostgreSQL docs](https://www.postgresql.org/docs/current/hot-standby.html#HOT-STANDBY-ADMIN)

-In Neon, we have this problem too.
+In SerenDB, we have this problem too.
 To prevent customers from hitting it, the control plane automatically adjusts the settings of a replica, so that they match or exceed the primary's settings (see https://github.com/neondatabase/cloud/issues/14903).
 However, you